oyyq99999/CubeSimulators/README.md

 ===============
 It's designed to be a collection of different type of cube puzzles for **speed** cubing via keyboard.
 It's based on JOGL, which is a java binding for OpenGL.

-As of now, only NxNxN cubes (to be accurate, *2x2x2* up to *27x27x27*) are supported and just have some basic functionality.
+As of now, only NxNxN cubes (to be accurate, *2x2x2* up to *27x27x27*) are supported.

+A timer has been added which runs as the WCA regulation.
+You have 15 seconds to inspect the cube after scrambling, and after that you would get a `+2` penalty.
+If the timer goes over 17 seoconds, you would get a `DNF`.

 How to run it
 -------------